-Release of the FY 2015 Current Services Budget
+Release of the FY 2016 Current Services Budget

-November 2013 (available here: http://cfo.dc.gov/publication/fy-2015-current-services-funding-level-budget)
+December 2014 (http://cfo.dc.gov/node/963402)

-The CFO completes work on the FY 2015 current services budget.
+The CFO completes work on the FY 2016 current services budget.
 Ideally, this is an estimate of the costs of maintaining current services, by factoring changes in costs for salaries, rent, supplies and other expenses but will not include any funding that was designated "one-time" in the previous year.
 The current services budget can be compared to the Mayor's proposed budget to look for changes to an agency's budget.
 An advocate could take the Mayor's proposed budget and compare it to the current services budget to see what, if any, funding reductions or additions were proposed over what the agency is currently doing.

-Office of Budget and Planning (OBP) "Scrubs" Agencies Budgets, Mayor's Budget Team Begins Assembling FY 2015 Budget Winter 2013
+Office of Budget and Planning (OBP) "Scrubs" Agencies Budgets, Mayor's Budget Team Begins Assembling FY 2016 Budget Winter 2015